-Artist, Inger Nova Jorgensen was born in Michigan, left the Midwest at seventeen years old and moved to in Sonoma County, California.
+Artist, Inger Nova Jorgensen was born in Michigan, left the Midwest at seventeen years old and moved to Sonoma County, California.
 Two years later she began an exploration of The Pacific Northwest and eventually landed in Northern California where she received a degree in Fine Art & Teaching with Honors at Humboldt State University.
-She resides now in Oregon with her Fiance, renowned Guitarist, Jeff Pevar.
+Today Inger resides in Oregon where she raised her son, Soren.
+She is currently painting and sculpting as well as collaborating in several music projects and a monthly house concert series with her husband, renowned Guitarist, Jeff Pevar.

 In 2006 Inger founded Bohemia Gallery Fine Art and Framing in Ashland, where she exhibited contemporary art from national and local artists (including her own) for 6 years while also running a state-of-the-art framing studio out of the gallery.
 While running a popular gallery was a successful and significant endeavor, passion for her own art was essential, and Inger sold the gallery so that she could focus on painting, sculpting, and music.